jpylvanainen/.github/profile/README.md

 ## Open Data
 Our commitment to open science extends to our datasets.
 We provide access to various datasets from our research, fostering collaboration and further innovation in the field.

+## Join Us
+Motivated students are always welcome to contact us!

-## Stay Updated
+## Stay Connected
-For more insights into our work, visit our [website](https://cellmig.org/).
+Visit our [website](https://cellmig.org/) for more insights.
+Follow us on [Twitter](https://twitter.com/guijacquemet).

-## Contact
+## Contact Us
-For queries regarding our software, datasets, or collaboration opportunities, please [contact us](https://cellmig.org/contact/).
+For software, dataset queries, or collaborations, please feel free to contact us.